Logarithmic Donaldson-Thomas theory: Moduli of target expansions

 which is a refinement of polyhedral sets, obtained by adding $2$-valent vertices along edges.
 We will refer to the vertices of $\Upsilon_P$ that are not present in $G_P$ as \textit{tube vertices}, and these will play an important role in our definition of stability.

-As with our construction of $\mathsf T$, a combinatorial choice is required in the construction of $\Upsilon$.
+As with our construction of $T$, a combinatorial choice is required in the construction of $\Upsilon$.
 Consequently, given $P$, while the $1$-complex $G_P$ is canonically given, the subdivision $\Upsilon_P$ depends on this choice.
 Moreover, the integral structure on $T$ also depends on this additional choice. \end{remark}

-\begin{remark}[Relative compactification] Fix a moduli space of tropical expansions $T$ and a finite type subspace $T_{\beta,\chi}$.
-We abuse notation mildly, allowing $\Upsilon$ denote the universal embedded $1$-complex in $T_{\beta,\chi}\times\Sigma_X$.
+\begin{remark}[Relative compactification] Fix a moduli space of tropical expansions $T$ and a finite type subspace $T_{\beta,n}$.
+We abuse notation mildly, allowing $\Upsilon$ to denote the universal embedded $1$-complex in $T_{\beta,n}\times\Sigma_X$.
 The subdivisions we have constructed for the universal target expansions are typically non-proper.
-For appropriate choices in the construction of $T$ it is possible to ensure that $\Upsilon$ can be completed to proper subdivision of $T_{\beta,\chi}\times\Sigma_X$.
-Indeed, after itreated barycentric subdivision $T_{\beta,\chi}$ can be embedded in a vector space~\cite[Section~4.6]{ACMW}.
-Results on equivariant completions for fans of toric varieties give rise to the completion~\cite{EI06}.
-Toroidal semistable reduction guarantees flatness after a further sequence of blowups of $T_{\beta,\chi}$. \end{remark}
+For appropriate choices in the construction of $T$ it is possible to ensure that $\Upsilon$ can be completed to complete, and in fact, projective, subdivision of $T_{\beta,n}\times\Sigma_X$.
+Indeed, after itreated barycentric subdivision $T_{\beta,n}$ can be embedded in a vector space~\cite[Section~4.6]{ACMW}.
+Results on equivariant completions for fans of toric varieties and toric Chow's lemma give rise to the completion~\cite{EI06}.
+Toroidal semistable reduction guarantees flatness after a further sequence of blowups of $T_{\beta,n}$. \end{remark}